University Overview

 Names, Places, and Faces: What Makes Reinhardt, Reinhardt

 Reinhardt is proud to introduce a new feature of its newsletter in 2025: a blog about the history of named places on campus.
-Names of those who have supported Reinhardt University, and believed in its mission, capture the eye unexpectedly throughout campus—a name on a building, lecture hall, atrium, classroom, or office.
+Names of those who have supported Reinhardt University, and believed in its mission, capture the eye unexpectedly throughout campus—a name on a building, plaza, lecture hall, atrium, classroom, or office.
 Some 70-plus places don the names of people whose deep connection, dedication, and generosity literally built Reinhardt and instilled the pride felt today.
 Who were these people?
 Why does Reinhardt honor them?

 Throughout the next year or so, the newsletter will highlight places and namesakes found around campus.
 In some cases, more than one place carries the same person’s (or people) name as with C. Ken White.
 In some cases, multiple members of the same family have places named for them like the Tarpley and Gordy families.
 Some buildings carry the same last name, but the people are not related!
 Each week, learn something new about Reinhardt and those whose memory still inspires us.